Space management tips to help your people thrive in a hybrid workplace

 Space planning software

 To help you improve your workplace, you need a space planning tool.
-These tools can range from simple “drag and drop” floor planning to advanced 3D modeling.
-Choose what works best for your needs.
-Floorplanner and SketchUp are a couple of options.
 Start with a mockup of your current space.
 From there, you can explore layout variations.
-Space planning tools give you a birds eye view of your workplace so you can explore layout options before making changes to your space.
+Space planning tools give you a birds-eye view of your workplace so you can explore layout options before making changes to your space.

 Great workspaces aren’t formed by accident.
 They’re planned with specific goals in mind and evaluated on a regular basis.
 To that end, space management isn’t a “one and done” project.
-Expect for people’s needs and expectations to change as they learn what works for them in a hybrid work environment.
-With the help of space tracking tools like the ones above, you can understand how people use your space and adapt it fast.
+Expect people’s needs and expectations to change as they learn what works for them in a flexible work environment.
+With the help of space management tools, you can understand how people use your space and adapt it fast.